 The following historic preservation courses are generally open to UVM undergraduate students, as well as to non-matriculated students through UVM Continuing Education.
 Most require instructor permission or course registration overrides.
-Junior, Senior or Grad status is a prerequisite for HP 200.
+Junior, Senior or Grad status is a prerequisite for HP 200 and HP 201.
 Non-matriculated students may enroll in these historic preservation courses through the UVM Division for Continuing Education.
-For more information on continuing education courses, contact the UVM Historic Preservation Program by email at firstname.lastname@example.org.
+For more information on continuing education courses, contact the UVM Historic Preservation Program by email at email@example.com.

 - HP 200: History of American Architecture.
 Study of architectural history to gain fluency in the stylistic terms so essential to historic preservation and to public support for conserving our architectural heritage.
-Junior, Senior or Grad status is a prerequisite for HP 200.
+Junior, Senior or Grad status is a prerequisite.
 3 credits.

 - HP 205: Historic Preservation Law.
 Legal issues in the conservation of the built environment.
 Basic legal techniques for protection of historic structures (historic districts, protective legislation, easements, covenants).
 Study of significant court decisions.
 3 credits